phpMussel/phpMussel/_docs/readme.en.md

   - You have read and agree to the Terms of Service of Virus Total and its API.
 The Terms of Service of Virus Total and its API can be found [Here](https://www.virustotal.com/en/about/terms-of-service/).
   - You have read and you understand, at a minimum, the preamble of the Virus Total Public API documentation (everything after "VirusTotal Public API v2.0" but before "Contents").
 The Virus Total Public API documentation can be found [Here](https://www.virustotal.com/en/documentation/public-api/).

 Note: If scanning files using the Virus Total API is disabled, you won't need to review any of the directives in this category (`virustotal`), because none of them will do anything if this is disabled.
 To acquire a Virus Total API key, from anywhere on their website, click the "Join our Community" link located towards the top-right of the page, enter in the information requested, and click "Sign up" when done.
-Follow all instructions supplied, and when you've got your public API key, copy/paste that public API key to the `vt_public_api_key` directive of the `phpmussel.ini` configuration file.
+Follow all instructions supplied, and when you've got your public API key, copy/paste that public API key to the `vt_public_api_key` directive of the `config.ini` configuration file.

 "vt_suspicion_level"
 - By default, phpMussel will restrict which files it scans using the Virus Total API to those files that it considers "suspicious".
 You can optionally adjust this restriction by changing the value of the `vt_suspicion_level` directive.